Best Oral Medication for Acne

 Other Acne Treatment Options

 While highly effective, oral medications aren’t the only acne treatments to add to your arsenal.
-Your dermatologists typically prescribe a topical treatment to use with your oral medication for acne.
+Your dermatology provider will typically prescribe a topical treatment to use with your oral medication for acne.
 Even if they do not, some of the oral treatments (such as antibiotics and isotretinoin) are temporary.
-Once you finish using them, your dermatologist will have you transition to a topical treatment.
+Once you finish using them, your dermatology provider will have you transition to a topical treatment.

 There are effective topical treatments available both over-the-counter and by prescription.
 We’ll break down five topical prescriptions and five over-the-counter topical treatments to keep on your radar.